ibmresilient/resilient-community-apps/fn_soar_utils/README.md

  ![screenshot: main](./doc/screenshots/main.png)

 SOAR functions taken from fn_utilities to simplify development of integrations by wrapping each external activity into an individual workflow/playbook component.
-These components can be easily installed, then used and combined in SOAR workflow/playbooks.
-The SOAR platform sends data to the function component that performs an activity then returns the results to the workflow/playbook.
+The SOAR Platform sends data from artifacts, attachments, incident data, etc. to the function component and returns results to the workflow/playbook.
 The results can be acted upon by scripts, rules, and workflow/playbook decision points to dynamically orchestrate the security incident response activities.
 ---

 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.